Meet Bob Wright, the founder of Autism Speaks, on the eve of the organization’s annual Light It Up Blue campaign

 What do you feel is Autism Speaks’ greatest accomplishment?

-Autism Speaks has been instrumental in reforming insurance programs to help cover autism treatment at the state level.
+Autism Speaks has been instrumental in reforming insurance programs at the state level to help cover autism treatment.
 What progress has been made to elevate this to the national level?

-We are proud of the work we’ve done to bring autism insurance reform to 32 states, representing 75 percent of the US population, but what we really have to focus on is getting the federal government to develop a national plan.
+We are proud of the work we’ve done to bring autism insurance reform to 34 states, representing 75 percent of the US population, but what we really have to focus on is getting the federal government to develop a national plan.
 States can’t regulate the big insurance companies; only Congress has that authority.
 We won’t be satisfied until we’ve achieved across-the-board insurance coverage of these treatments.
 We need President Obama and Congress to develop a comprehensive plan to address autism.
 Everyone can help push for that through our advocacy program, Autism Votes, on our website, autismspeaks.org.

 What does autism therapy cost, on average, for an American family?

 The costs for families vary widely, in large part because these therapies aren’t necessarily covered by insurance.
-We know that there are many families paying upwards of $50,000 per year out of pocket for ABA [applied behavior analysis] and other treatments.
-Families are taking out second mortgages or borrowing money from siblings’ college funds to pay for therapies, and that is tragic and wrong.
+We know that there are many families paying upwards of $60,000 per year out of pocket for ABA [applied behavior analysis] and other treatments.
 That’s why we are continuing to fight for across-the-board coverage for behavioral therapies.
-Applied behavior analysis is the most common therapy.
+ABA is the most common therapy.
 We’re talking about evidence-based approaches to treating kids with autism, not experimental treatments.

 April is Autism Awareness Month.
 How do you think the Light It Up Blue campaign has increased awareness for autism spectrum disorders?

 Light It Up Blue has been tremendously successful in raising awareness around the world.
-Last year, we had nearly 3,000 buildings and other structures in more than 50 countries on six continents illuminated in blue—everything from Ralph Lauren stores to the Empire State Building, Rockefeller Center and the Great Pyramids of Giza.
-[The campaign is] also an effective tool for mobilizing our supporters and growing our community through social media.
-We encourage people to share photos, and this year, we are calling on elected leaders to implement a national plan to address autism.
-Anyone can sign our petition at action.lightitupblue.org.
+Last year, we had nearly 8,400 buildings and other structures in 101 countries on all seven continents illuminated in blue—everything from Ralph Lauren stores to the Empire State Building, Rockefeller Center and the Leaning Tower of Pisa.
+The campaign is also an effective tool for mobilizing our supporters and growing our community through social media and in local communities.
+We encourage people to share photos online, light their homes blue and participate in an act of kindness for someone with autism.

 In what ways has Autism Speaks surpassed your vision and goals?

 I am continually amazed by how much has been accomplished so quickly.
-One thing Suzanne and I are particularly proud of is our ongoing awareness campaign with the Ad Council.
-We’re embarking on another round of public-service ads, which have proved to be effective in generating attention and increasing the understanding of autism and the importance of early detection and diagnosis.
-It is one of the most successful campaigns in the Ad Council’s history, earning approximately $400 million in donated media to date.
+One thing Suzanne and I are particularly proud of is our ongoing awareness campaign with the Ad Council and BBDO, which has proved to be effective in generating attention and increasing the understanding of autism and the importance of early detection and diagnosis.
+It is one of the most successful campaigns in the Ad Council’s history, earning more than $400 million in donated media to date.
 It has gone a long way toward making autism a household word in this country.
 In fact, the campaign is credited with raising autism awareness by 44 percent among parents of young children.

 Walk Now for Autism Speaks events take place all over the country throughout the year and are huge fund-raisers for the organization.
 How have these events helped raise awareness, and how can supporters help the organization if they cannot attend a walk?

 Our walk program is critical to the success of Autism Speaks.
-We have more than 100 walks across the US and Canada.
+We have more than 100 walks across the US and Canada each year.
 Money raised supports research and advocacy on the national level and is invested back in the communities where it came from.
 In addition to the money raised, the walks are wonderful opportunities for families and communities to join together.
-Broad community support is critical when it comes to mental health issues.
+Broad community support is critical when it comes to mental-health issues.
 We’ve seen a much greater appreciation for this, but there is much more to be done in areas relating to mental health in this country.

 To learn more about Autism Speaks or to donate, visit autismspeaks.org.
 To get involved in Light It Up Blue, visit autismspeaks.org/liub.